Niirrty/Niirrty.Plate/doc/configuration-file.md

-# The UK.Plate configuration file
+# The Niirrty.Plate configuration file

 If you will use the template engine in many different scripts, the best way for doing configure some equal settings, is to use a configuration file.